Mātauranga Māori curator Dougal Austin offers an indigenous perspective on first contact between Māori and Cook’s men in Tamatea (Dusky Sound).

 During this visit they were told of unclaimed gifts left at nearby Te Unu-o-Momotu, Cascade Cove, during an earlier unsuccessful attempt by Cook’s people to establish contact with some of the whānau frequenting Tamatea at that time.

 It is thought about five to six whānau groups occupied Tamatea at various times during the visit of the Resolution (Salmond 1998:64).

 After retrieving the gifts and briefly revisiting the Europeans the whānau from Mamaku departed for good.
-Much speculation has been made about what happened to them afterward, but essentially the tribal and historical records don’t recall.
+Much speculation has been made about who they were and what happened to them afterward, but essentially the tribal and historical records don’t recall.